Caroline Herzenberg: Further Activities

-Caroline Herzenberg has had a longstanding interest in certain societal issues, largely centering on peace and justice and human rights issues, but also including related concerns.
+Caroline Herzenberg has had a longstanding interest in certain societal issues, largely centering on peace and justice and human rights.
 Already when she was an undergraduate at M.I.T., she participated in student group support of M.I.T. mathematics professor Dirk Jan Struik when he had drawn the unwelcome attention of Senator Joseph McCarthy after the advent of McCarthyism.
 Throughout much of her adult life, she has worked very extensively and successfully on women's issues, especially issues relating to women in science, notably with the Association for Women in Science.
 In conjunction with concerns about ethical issues, she developed some recognized guidelines on ethical issues in physics.
 A foray into politics, seeking a position as an alderman in Freeport, Illinois, was unsuccessful, but the experience guided her efforts in related activities.
 While in Freeport, she developed and presented a television series on science, "Camera on Science".
 National attention was directed at her when in 1986 she conducted independent research and published a short paper showing that Strategic Defense Initiative (SDI) weapons under development for use in defense would also be able to be used offensively.
 Following her retirement, Herzenberg has been active as a citizen in a variety of ways, including engaging in demonstrations and vigils in support of peace and justice and human rights and related endeavors.
 She has participated with the American Friends Service Committee, the 8th Day Center for Justice, Jewish Voice for Peace and a number of other groups.
 She occasionally writes popular material, including correspondence to newspapers.

-In her leisure time, Herzenberg enjoys bird watching, usually in nearby Jackson Park (Chicago).
+Over the years, Herzenberg obtained a pilot's license; studied Judo, Aikido, and other martial arts; and enjoyed bird watching.